mavi13/GCFiddle/README.md

 ### Log box

 - To show log entries.
-These are created during preprocessing.
+These are created during preprocessing and put in the scripts metadata.

+### Note box

+- Allows you to write some notes.
+(Currently notes are not stored.)

+### Console box

+- Advanced, usually not visible.
+Can be activated for debugging.

 ## Calculation language